-- c.
-Sub-assurance: Service plans are updated/revised at least annually or when warranted by changes in the waiver participant's needs. - i.
-Performance Measures
+c.
+Sub-assurance: Service plans are updated/revised at least annually or when warranted by changes in the waiver participant's needs.

 For each performance measure the state will use to assess compliance with the statutory assurance complete the following.
 Where possible, include numerator/denominator.